A National Network for Children

 KIND continues to build a robust national network of pro bono attorneys who have been trained by KIND and who have represented unaccompanied children in their search for safety, including children who have been persecuted in their home countries; trafficked to the U.S., and abused, abandoned or neglected; these are among the many protection needs of these uniquely vulnerable children.

-We have trained more than 24,200 attorneys and partnered with over 522 corporations, law firms, law schools, and bar associations.
+We have trained nearly 40,000 attorneys, paralegals, and law students, and partnered with over 600 corporations, law firms, law schools, and bar associations.
 Firms often take numerous cases in their offices across the country and establish in-house expertise.
 In addition to in-person trainings and mentorship, KIND’s online manual helps our attorneys access information whenever they need it; numerous other resources are also available to KIND volunteers.

 To learn how your law firm, corporate legal department, law school, or bar association can get involved in one of the cities where we work, please contact Nirupa Narayan email@example.com, or contact the KIND office nearest to you.